sirrik/soltarie-haskell/README.md

-# soltarie-heskell
+# soltarie-haskell
-Soltarie game with heskell (not completed)
+Soltarie game with haskell (not completed)